 Syntec Optics is an American optical manufacturer of precision optics.
 Since its inception in 1981, it has grown into what has now become a fully-integrated offering of precision optics manufacturing.
-Our precision optical solutions include optical components of various geometries, diamond turning optics (both prototype and production), optical systems, and optomechanics.
+Our precision optical solutions include optical components of various geometries, polymer optics, glass optics, diamond turning optics (both prototype and production), optical systems, and optomechanics.
 Our in-house optical design, optical assembly, and optical coating services make it a complete development solution for customers.
-To ensure quality, we have excellent metrology and testing set up.
+To ensure quality, we have excellent metrology and testing setup.

 Precision Optics applications are rapidly expanding.
 They find numerous applications in medical, consumer, defense, and biometrics fields.
-Therefore, with our innovative approach, Syntec Optics developed single point diamond turning technology.
+Therefore, with our innovative approach, Syntec Optics developed high refraction diamond turning technology (HRDT).
 This technology helps maintain high-level precision in optical elements.
 Similarly, we also reinvented plastic optics applications and tolerances.
 As a result, many OEMs use our precision molded plastic optics solutions for their critical applications.